MicrosoftDocs/customer-insights/ci-docs/data/data-unification.md

 The unification process maps customer data from your data sources, removes duplicates, matches the data across tables, and creates a unified profile.
 Unification is performed in the following order:

 1. [Customer data](data-unification-map-tables.md): In the Customer data step, select tables and columns to include in the unification process.
-Map fields to a common type that describes the purpose of the field.
+Map fields to a common type that describes the purpose of the column.

 1. [Deduplication rules](data-unification-duplicates.md): In the Deduplication rules step, optionally define rules to remove duplicate customer records from within each table.